 CNA / NNOC Scholarships

-CNA-NNOC is offering the following scholarship awards for the 2014/2015 academic year.
-Applications are posted on the website starting May 1, 2014 and completed applications are due by August 1, 2014.
-Funds to awardees are distributed in the fall from the California Nurses Foundation, a 501(c)3 organization.
+CNA-NNOC offers the following scholarship awards for each academic year.
+Applications are posted on the website on May 1st of each year, and completed applications are due by August 1.
+Funds to awardees are distributed each fall from the California Nurses Foundation, a 501(c)3 organization.

 The Region 1 Scholarship Program was established in 1927 by members of the Alameda County Nurses Association (now CNA-NNOC Region 1), to benefit members of Region 1 who are enrolled in formal education programs, attending educational conferences or classes, or engaged in health educational efforts in underserved communities.

 The Region 10 Gannon Scholarship was established by members of the Region 10 (formerly Region 6) CNA-NNOC to fund CNA members in the Los Angeles County area who are enrolled in formal education programs or attending educational conferences or classes.

 MARTHA HORTON (Formerly Region 9 – Martha Horton) SCHOLARSHIP

 The Region 9 Martha Horton Scholarship was established in 2002 to encourage ethnic and socio-economic diversity in nursing.
 The scholarship is intended to support those accepted for admission to a 2 year accredited Associate Degree Nursing Program and planning to complete the degree program within two years.
 Applicants must live in Marin, Sonoma, Napa, Humboldt, Mendocino, Contra Costa, or Solano counties.

 ST JOSEPH HOSPITAL OF ORANGE COUNTY STAFF NURSE SCHOLARSHIP